eriss research summary 2012-2013

 - General Alligators Rivers Region

 Jabiluka is in long-term care and maintenance and the current work of the Supervising Scientist is focused on maintaining a routine continuous monitoring program for flow and electrical conductivity downstream of the formerly disturbed area.
+In 2012–13, these data were acting as a baseline prior to the decommissioning and rehabilitation of the interim water management pond at the Jabiluka site during the 2013 dry season.
+Radiological monitoring and assessment continued at the El Sherana airstrip radiological containment in the South Alligator River Valley, with the primary purpose to assess the containment’s performance through time, including whether site radiological conditions are stable.
 Uranium Equities Ltd continues to pursue exploration activities on the Nabarlek lease.
 Environmental monitoring and assessment for this site is being conducted via Mining Management Plans submitted by the company to the Northern Territory Government.

 Three maps (following this Preface) provide the regional context for the locations that are referenced in the research papers.
 Map 1 shows Kakadu National Park and the locations of the Ranger mine, Jabiluka project area, the decommissioned Nabarlek mine, and the South Alligator River valley.
 A schematic of the Ranger minesite is provided for reference in Map 2.
 Map 3 shows the locations of billabongs and other waterbodies used for the aquatic ecosystem monitoring and atmospheric and research programs for assessing impacts from Ranger mine.